fvanwijk/msw-http-dynamic-middleware/README.md

 npm install -D msw-dynamic-http-middleware @msw/http-middleware
 ```

-Set up http-middleware as described in their docs, but instead of importing handlers, you import a function from 'msw-dynamic-http-middleware' to create handlers for you, based on the scenarios you provide.
+Set up http-middleware as described in their docs, but instead of importing handlers, you import a function from `msw-dynamic-http-middleware` to create handlers for you, based on the scenarios you provide.

 ```javascript
 import { createServer } from '@mswjs/http-middleware';